 Objective: The goals of this composition assignment are (1) to plan a project for logistical efficiency and storytelling impact, and (2) to convey meaning through intentional framing, design, and placement.
 Among other criteria, this assignment’s grading privileges mise-en-scène, consistent screen direction, the rule of thirds, look space, headroom, and depth articulation.

-Submit: Send your storyboard as a .pdf via e-mail to the professor when directed to do so.
-Please do not continue to this shooting phase of the Composition project without his approval on the storyboards.
+Submit: On behalf of your group, your director will e-mail a storyboard as a .pdf via e-mail to the professor when directed to do so.
+Please do not continue to this shooting phase of the Composition project without the professor’s approval of those storyboards.

 Assessment: Your group grade will be averaged with other project scores.